testinprod-io/optimism-state-export/README.md

 ## Historical data

 To build new execution client for OP stack, we must import historical data of optimism.
 Lets break down what exactly the history data means.
-The historical data consists of below segments:
+The historical data consists of below segments.

 1. Block header
     - state root, transaction trie root, transaction receipt trie root is included